-Okay, so we got this thinking we'd be reading a book about a mans year long stay in a off the grid 12' x 12' cabin nestled in the woods.
+Okay, so I got this thinking I'd be reading a book about a mans year long stay in a off the grid 12' x 12' cabin nestled in the woods.
 Well, it is kinda about that but well, not really.

 See this is mostly the authors thoughts about all sorts of stuff.
-He can be very boring & sometimes really managed to anger us.
+He can be very boring and sometimes really managed to anger me.
 At other times he had some very good points.

-First there is something very relaxing, freeing and soothing about the idea of living 12' x 12' Imagine having so much less to be responsible for, to have to pay for, to have to maintain.
-To live so simple & rich.
-A goal to have "less" so you can have "more".
+First there is something very relaxing, freeing and soothing about the idea of living 12' x 12' (it's a big part of why I ended up living where I do).
+Imagine having so much less to be responsible for, to have to pay for, to have to maintain.
+To live so simple and rich.
+A goal to have less so you can have more.

 Last the back of the book gives some resources for better living.
-It's about 2 pages & has some good sites to explore.
+It's about two pages and has some good sites to explore.

 Bottom line: I don't recommend this book unless you are looking to dump some hate on yourself for being white or if you want to add to your anger towards white folks if you are not white.
 And really folks, do we need anymore negativity in our lives?
 I think not.